Consensys/quorum-kubernetes/README.md

 Hyperledger Besu supports [NAT mechanisms](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#nat-method) and the default is set to automatically handle NAT environments.
 If you experience issues with NAT and logs have messages that have the NATService throwing exceptions connecting to external IPs, please add this option in your Besu deployments `--nat-method = NONE`

 #### Data Volumes:
-We use seperate data volumes to store the blockchain data, than the default of the host nodes.
-This is becuase host nodes can fail and we would like the chain data to persist.
-Ensure that you provide enough capacity for data storage for all nodes that are going to be on the cluster.
+We use seperate data volumes to store the blockchain data, over the default of the host nodes.
+This is similar to using seperate volumes to store data when using docker containers natively or via docker-compose.
+This is done for a couple of reasons; firstly, containers are mortal and we don't want to store data on them, secondly, host nodes can fail and we would like the chain data to persist.

+Please ensure that you provide enough capacity for data storage for all nodes that are going to be on the cluster.
 Select the appropriate [type](https://kubernetes.io/docs/concepts/storage/volumes/) of persitent volume based on your cloud provider.
+In the templates, the size of the claims has been set small.
+If you have a differnt storage account than the one in the charts, please set that up in the storageClass.
+We recommend you grow the volume claim as required (this also lowers cost)

 #### Nodes:
 Consider the use of statefulsets instead of deployments for client nodes.
 The term 'client node' refers to bootnode, validator and member/rpc nodes.